anthonymetzler/portfolio/README.md

-This repo contains the code that is used to create my portfilio site [ametzler.com](http://ametzler.com).
-The site is written in ReactJS utilizing a JSON resume and Material-UI components.
+This is a resume and portfilio site ([ametzler.com](http://ametzler.com)).
+The application is written in React and it utilizes a JSON resume and Material-UI components.